 Whether you need assistance developing the plan or simply need help executing it, I can help you identify any processes, inefficiencies, or roadblocks that are hindering your progress/success.

-Change management and project management is also a critical function that supports all of the above.
-And unfortunately, more often than not, IT organizations are often lacking strong change leaders and high-caliber project management resources.
+Change management and project management is also a critical function of IT that supports all of the above.
+And unfortunately, more often than not, IT organizations are often lacking strong change leaders and experienced project managers.
+In some organizations, they lack a PMO completely, and fully outsource to an external partner.
+This is usually a recipe for disaster.
 Most growing companies and developing IT organizations also simply lack a structured approach to project management and change management.
 In other words, there is no clearly defined and agreed-upon methodology.
 Without experienced change leaders, project managers, and defined processes, failure is inevitable.
-A new IT operating model or IT systems may go live, but that project/initiative will most likely be over budget, underdelivered, or may simply be shut down months after go-live.
-Your IT organization will be less cohesive than it was, or your business users may abandon the newly released solution and seek out a new solution on their own.
-And there begins…the Frankenstein IT system or a disconnected/disorganized IT organization.
+A new IT system may go live, but that project/initiative will most likely be over budget and underdelivered.
+Your IT organization will not be viewed as a trusted partner to the business and/or your business users may even abandon the newly released solution and seek out another solution on their own.
+And there begins…the Frankenstein IT system.

 If you are interested to hear more about how I can help your team, business, and organization, please reach out to me through my contact form here, or use the chatbox in the bottom right corner of this page.
 I look forward to hearing from you!